Viktoria Kniely

 Dominik Matokanovic

-Born in Westphalia, Dominik Matokanovic has already had an impressive career at the age of 32.
+Born in Westphalia, Dominik Matokanovic has already had an impressive career at the age of 33.
 Dominik completed his training at the Bayerischer Hof in Munich.
 From there, he joined Bobby Breuer at BMW World, where he “started all over again.”
 That’s because Breuer recognized the young up-and-coming chef’s talent, but also saw weaknesses that they put behind them during their years together.
 Dominik then put his newfound experience to use at Munich’s Le Deux restaurant with Johann Rappenglück and Fabrice Kieffer.
 From Munich, he then moved to Berlin in 2016 – a heartfelt decision, as the capital had long been his first adopted home.
 Once there, he signed on with Christian Lohse at Fischers Fritz and finally with Sauli Kemppainen at SAVU.
 Since March 2021, Dominik has been our first man at the stove as head chef.
-In the kitchen, Dominik is supported by Patrick Witzel and Lucy Hambling.
+In the kitchen, Dominik is supported by Lucy Hambling and Max Spreigl.

 “With my dishes, I want to convey a feeling of home – and for me, besides Berlin, that is clearly Croatia, because my family comes from Slavonia.”